markslott/crispy-succotash/README.md

 A standalone web component for creating a modern, streaming chat interface that interacts with the Salesforce Agentforce API.
 This project uses a lightweight Python FastAPI server to host the front-end application and manage dependencies.

 The intent of this is to have a working example of a custom built chatbot interacting with the Agentforce API in as simple a fashion as possible.
+This is just a demo app for seeing how things work, y'all.
+I was curious, so I built it and shared it.
+This is just for
+educational purposes only.

 ## Key Features